Docs

 Spec status

-The implementation is faithful to the original core thesis: Markdown-first authoring, no component ceremony, zero runtime on static pages, and tiny direct-DOM reactivity only when declared. :fetch, :form (including server round-trips), :computed, and persist are all shipped and live — try them on the Data & Forms page.
-Still on the roadmap: a first-party server runtime (site/api/), HTML-fragment swaps, and nested :if over loop items.
+The implementation is faithful to the original core thesis: Markdown-first authoring, no component ceremony, zero runtime on static pages, and tiny direct-DOM reactivity only when declared. :store, the full :fetch lifecycle (loading/error/empty states, dynamic URLs, refetch, dotted loop sources, authenticated headers= + refresh= token renewal), :form (including server round-trips), loop ergonomics (sort by/limit/offset/reverse/@empty and $index/$number/$first/$last/$count), :if … :else if … :else, reactive .class when …, :effect, :computed, and persist are all shipped and live — try them on the Data & Forms page and the Reactive page.
+Still on the roadmap: a first-party server runtime (site/api/) and HTML-fragment swaps.
 See docs/spec-alignment.md in the package for the full audit.